r23/MyOOS/blog/wordpress/wp-content/plugins/antispam-bee/readme.txt

    * Spam reason as a column in the table with spam comments

 For the complete changelog, check out our [GitHub repository](https://github.com/pluginkollektiv/antispam-bee).

+== Upgrade Notice ==

+= 2.7.1 =
+This update changes the actual markup of your comment fields.
+Please make sure that you flush your caches after the plugin was updated!

 ## Screenshots ##
 1. Antispam Bee settings